Projetc ID: LIDER/26/0157/L-8/16/NCBR/2017

 Principial Investigator: Dr. inż.
 Antoni Ruciński

 Budget: 1 200 000 PLN

-This project aims to study and perform pre-clinical tests and as a consequence to propose technological solution to monitor beam range in proton beam therapy.
-We aim to perform first world-wide simulations and experimental tests to assess feasibility of PET detector technique for proton beam therapy range monitoring.
-We will perform pre-clinical tests of developed technology with the purpose to implement it in proton beam therapy centre in Krakow and other centres abroad.
-The result of proposed study will be design of range monitoring detector prototype exploring PET technology.
+This project aims to study and perform pre-clinical tests and as a consequence to propose a technological solution to monitor beam range in proton beam therapy.
+We aim to perform the first worldwide simulations and experimental tests to assess the feasibility of the J-PET detector technique for proton beam therapy range monitoring.
+We performed pre-clinical tests of developed technology with the purpose to implement it in proton beam therapy centre in Krakow and other centers abroad.
+The result of proposed study will be the design of a range monitoring detector prototype exploring J-PET technology.

 Physical and biological range uncertainties limit the clinical potential of Proton Beam Therapy (PBT).
 Our team study the feasibility of Jagiellonian-PET detector technology for proton beam therapy range monitoring by means of MC simulations of the β + activity induced in a phantom by proton beams and present preliminary results of PET image reconstruction.

 A single detection unit of the J-PET scanner consists of a 50 cm long and 6×24 mm2 intersection size scintillator strip.
 The light pulses produced in the strip by 511 keV back-to-back photons propagate to its edges where they are converted into electrical signals by photomultipliers (PMT).
 The interaction position of the photon with the detector is estimated from the time difference between the PMT signals located at the ends of the strip.
 A J-PET module consists of 13 scintillator strips read-out through a single front-end electronics and a FPGA-based DAQ system.
 More about J-PET you can find here: http://koza.if.uj.edu.pl/pet/